But there are no gnomes.

 AURELIS is a commons-sense exploration and perception of the world ‘within the poem’.

-This means that it is somewhat in contrast to a lot of cold-fish-rationality.
+This means that it stands in contrast to a lot of cold-fish-rationality.
 This makes AURELIS exceptionally well placed to make a distinction between the things inside and outside the poem and, what is very important, to better appreciate the VALUE OF EACH OF THE TWO.
 Which also means, being able to better enjoy it.
-So AURELIS is also well placed to let flow all the effort and energy that people invest in order to achieve a ‘better world’ (e.g. someone is trying to cure someone else) more effectively in humane directions.
+So AURELIS is also well placed towards letting all the effort and energy flow that people invest in order to achieve a ‘better world’ (e.g. someone is trying to cure someone else) more effectively in humane directions.